janitha000/TaxiSecurity/README.md

 TaxiSecurity
 ============

-3rd Year Project
-Team Members
+This was the 3rd Year Group Project at University of Colombo School of Computing by the following people.

 Janitha Tennakoon
 Vindya Hettige